That's You!

-That's You! is a 2017 party game developed by Wish Studios and published by Sony Interactive Entertainment.
-The game is a PlayStation 4 exclusive and was the inaugural title of Sony's audience-widening PlayLink range.
+That's You! is a 2017 party game developed by British studio Wish Studios and published by Sony Interactive Entertainment for the PlayStation 4.
+It is the inaugural title of Sony's PlayLink range.

 Gameplay

-That's You!, as with all titles on Sony's PlayLink range, allows players to use their phones and tablet devices as controllers, via a companion app, and connect to the PlayStation 4 through the host Wi-Fi network.
+That's You!, as with all titles on Sony's PlayLink range, allows 2-6 players to use their phones and tablet devices as controllers via a companion app.
+This connects to the PlayStation 4 through the host Wi-Fi network.

-For 2-6 players, it plays out as a fictional party, hosted by a southern American narrator, who takes the group through a succession of themed social situations, asking them questions and setting them challenges to find out how well they know one another.
+That's You is hosted by a southern American narrator, who takes the group through a succession of themed social situations.
+These ask the players questions and set them challenges to find out how well they know one another.

-During the game's set-up players are asked to choose a playing card (based on Jungian archetypes) and take a selfie, to which numerous filters can be applied.
+During the game's set-up players are asked to choose a playing card based on Jungian archetypes. and take a selfie, to which numerous filters can be applied.
 The selfies can be retaken at any point and form an integral part of the gameplay.

 To score, players must vote on who they think best answers the question through secret ballots on their phones.
 As the questions are subjective and there is no correct answer, points are awarded by voting consensus, with the scores increasing relative to the number of players in agreement.
 The game then elaborates by focusing on a selected individual and getting the players to draw, write, and perform challenges based on their knowledge of them.
 These rounds are similarly scored by consensus.

-Question and Challenge Types

-3-6 Player

-Each round begins by placing the group in a hypothetical situation based in one of the game’s ten themed locations.

-They then get asked a variety of the following question types:

-Question Game – ‘Who’s most likely’ type questions, with players voting on who they think it best applies to.
-Questions are targeted at specific archetypes to ensure that the game focuses on a variety of player, not just ‘the biggest personality in the room’.
-For example: